Hailie1024/Hailie1024/README.md

 ## Hi there 👋
+My name's Hailie.
+I'm a Junior in college.
+This website is still in the testing phase.
 <!--
 **Hailie1024/Hailie1024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.